brunonocoder/workonair.github.io/README.md

 I bridge the gap between **relationship management** and **analytical execution**.
-Currently a Key Account Management Associate at **Shopee Vietnam**, managing a portfolio of 30–40 high-value beauty partners while building tools that scale commercial performance across the team.
+Currently a Key Account Management Associate at **Shopee Vietnam**, managing a portfolio of 40 high-value beauty sellers while building tools that scale commercial performance across the BD team.

-Actively transitioning into a **SaaS Account Manager** role in APAC — where I can bring consultative partner growth, portfolio management, and data-driven business reviews to a product-led environment.
+Actively transitioning into a **SaaS Account Manager** role in APAC - where I can bring consultative partner growth, portfolio management, and data-driven business reviews to a product-led environment.